romain-ngo/weathered_back/README.md

 The application make use of blueprints in order to separate each sub application into their own module.

 ## Database
 We make use of flask-sqlalchemy in order to connect to a database.
-Flask-sqlalchemy is an ORM (Object Relationnal Mapper) having the ability to change dialects easily.
+Flask-sqlalchemy is an ORM (Object Relationnal Mapper) giving us the ability to change dialects easily.
-In a production environment, we use SQLite but make sure to use a more suited RDBMS such as PostgreSQL.
+We use SQLite in a development environment but make sure to a more suitable RDBMS such as PostgreSQL in a production environment.
-The configuration is done in `config.py` but the valued are set in `.env`
+The configuration is done in `config.py` but the values are set in `.env`

+### Database migration
 1. Create the model
 2. Create the migration repository: `flask db init`
 3. Create the database migration: `flask db migrate`.